 - HIV/AIDS can be life-threatening and is still a real issue in Aotearoa. - Many people who have HIV/AIDS live long lives with the proper support and medication - It is not illegal to keep your HIV status to yourself so long as you have safe sex.
-All people in Aotearoa have a legal duty not to "endanger the life, health or safety of
+All people in Aotearoa have a legal duty not to "endanger the life, health or safety of others".
+This means that HIV infected people must take "reasonable precautions", such as always using condoms to avoid transmitting HIV.

-- others".
-This means that HIV infected people must take "reasonable precautions", such as always using condoms to avoid transmitting HIV. - For example, in 1993, Peter Mwai was charged with grievous bodily harm and reckless endangerment for criminally infecting five women with HIV/AIDS. - A doctor will encourage an HIV-positive person to tell their partner.
-If they don't want to and the doctor thinks there's a real risk to the partner, the doctor can disclose that person's HIV status.
-The doctor has to tell their patient what they are doing. - A doctor is only allowed to do this if they are sure their patient has HIV/AIDS and they have talked to another doctor to get a second opinion on whether the partner(s) needs to be told. - The treatment for HIV/AIDS is lifelong medication and the life-span for people taking the medication has greatly increased in the last 20 years.
+- For example, in 1993, Peter Mwai was charged with grievous bodily harm and reckless endangerment for criminally infecting five women with HIV/AIDS. - But, the law in this area is changing because of medical and scientific advances.
+A recent decision found that a person taking regular medication and suppressing the virus is likely not committing grievous bodily harm by having intercourse with others. - A doctor will encourage an HIV-positive person to tell their partner.
+If they don't want to and the doctor thinks there is a serious threat to the partner's health, the doctor can disclose that person's HIV status. - A doctor is only allowed to do this if they are sure the patient has HIV/AIDS and they don't think there is any reasonable alternative to telling the partner. - The treatment for HIV/AIDS is lifelong medication and the life-span for people taking the medication has greatly increased in the last 20 years. - A widely-available pill named PrEP reduces transmission of HIV by at least 92 per cent.